Dead Sea Scrolls now available online

-The Dead Sea Scrolls On Line Project used special equipment to photograph the scrolls without causing damage.
+The Dead Sea Scrolls online project used special equipment to photograph the scrolls without causing damage.
+The Israeli Antiquities Authority (IAA) would scan the scrolls using NASA’s multi-spectral imaging technology to produce high-resolution images of the text.
 The scrolls can be browsed in fast loading high resolution images.
-You can access the Dead Sea Scrolls by chapter and verse and view the scroll together with an English translation.
-There is also an explanation about the digitising project and about the Dead Sea Scrolls, and the issues involved with each of the scrolls.
+You can access and search the Dead Sea Scrolls by chapter and verse and view the scroll together with translation and other scholarly tools.
+There is also an explanation about the digitizing project and about the Dead Sea Scrolls, and the issues involved with each of the scrolls.

-Even for the non scholar it is fascinating to be able to look at the Dead Sea Scrolls from the comfort of your own PC.
+Even for the non-scholars, it is fascinating to be able to look at the Dead Sea Scrolls from your own desktop, laptop, or smartphones.
 The Great Isaiah Scroll is one of the original findings from 1947 and is almost complete.
 It is exciting to be able to read the words of the prophet on such an ancient text.

 Accessing the Dead Sea Scrolls On Line

-Local press reports indicate that over 1M hits to the Dead Sea Scrolls On Line were recorded in the first week.
-Looking at the list of press reports from global news sources it is easy to see why.
-On line visitors have come from many different countries.
+Local media reports indicate that over one million hits to the Dead Sea Scrolls online were recorded in the first week of launch.
+Looking at the list of press reports from global news sources, it is easy to see why.
+On line visitors have come not just from many parts of Israel, but also from many countries around the world.
+The Bible is what drives people’s interest towards the Dead Sea Scrolls.

 To access please see The Dead Sea Scrolls On Line